Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Yes, many.
 Mostly in the highlands.
 I definitely need a bigger car!

-What advice would you give to somebody who was visiting Iceland for the first time?
+What advice would you give to someone visiting Iceland for the first time?

 Get out of Reykjavík and explore!